frederickbyte/portfolio/src/posts/autonomous-vehicles.md

 Autonomous vehicles will substantially reduce the number of hours we spend in traffic because those vehicles will experience significantly less accidents.
 Self-driving cars will also reduce the number of erratic lane-changes made by humans which cause the dreaded [traffic shockwaves](https://en.wikipedia.org/wiki/Traffic_wave).

-It is easy to see how most statistics and quantifiable paramaters of driving will improve as self-driving vehicles begin to replace human drivers.
+It is easy to see how safety statistics will improve as self-driving vehicles begin to replace human drivers.

 # AVs Will Continue To Improve